MVerseDAO/passports-contracts/README.md

 **Note that the array `ids` and `amounts` has two elements**

-- The first element of array `ids` we specify the type of $MVerse Tokens, that is 0, and in the second we specify the type of Passport we want to mint, that is Member_Level_1 (with id 1)
+- The first element of array `ids` we specify the type of `$MVerse Tokens`, that is 0, and in the second we specify the type of Passport we want to mint, that is `Member_Level_1` (with id 1)

-- The first element of array `amounts` we specify the number of MVerse Tokens we want to mint, and in the second element we specify the amount of Passport of Member-Level-1 we want to mint.
+- The first element of array `amounts` we specify the number of `$MVerse Tokens` we want to mint, and in the second element we specify the amount of Passports of `Member-Level-1` we want to mint.

+_Note that by executing these commands as the contract owner, you can mint how many passports you want._

 You must see this:
 ![](readme_images/hardhat_mintTokens.png)